doc-bok/Butterflies/README.md

  This mod adds butterflies to the world of Minecraft.
 Butterflies can be caught or released using a butterfly net.
 Once caught, they can be moved into bottles and placed in the world as decorative objects.

+ Butterflies will also lay eggs in leaves if they get close to them, and if a player collects these eggs they can plant them in other leaf blocks.

 ## Changelog

+### [0.5.0] 2023-08-19
+ - Added butterfly eggs.

 ### [0.4.2] 2023-08-16
 - Bottled butterfly recipe now unlocks if a player has both glass bottle(s) and